Lost-Outpost/sovngarde/README.md

 "I can almost... hear them.
 I feel their life energy.
 Come, I will make the mixture." - Septimus Signus

-Septimus is an extensive vanilla-friendly modlist full of carefully chosen new gear, spells, quests, optional survival gameplay as well as full anniversary edition creation club support.
+Septimus is an extensive performance-friendly modlist full of carefully chosen new gear, spells, quests, optional survival gameplay as well as full anniversary edition creation club support.

 Septimus works with both Skyrim: Special Edition and Skyrim: Anniversary Edition.
 The full Anniversary Edition support includes all the new creation club content for those eager to get right into the new content.